OctopusDeploy/blog/.github/pull_request_template.md

 # Blog image idea

 The design team will work on a design for the blog image.
 Add any ideas you have about the graphic image here.
+(Tegan will request the image from design and add it to the post when it's ready.)

 # Prerequisites